claireloconnell/claireloconnell.github.io/_pages/about.md

 For more info
 ------
 This website template was originally created by R. Stuart Geiger and modified by Claire O'Connell through Github pages.
-It is available through Github here: [the guide](https://academicpages.github.io/markdown/).
+More information can be found here: [the guide](https://academicpages.github.io/markdown/).